 Due to the continued growth of the Company's fresh pet food sales, the Company has plans to continue expanding its manufacturing capacity.
-During the second half of 2018 the Company converted one of its four manufacturing lines from five-day production to seven-day production, with plans to convert two more lines to seven day production during Q1 of 2019.
-Additionally the Company is in the process of building a 90,000 square-foot addition to our manufacturing facility.
-The \$100 million strategic capital investment is expected to support Freshpet's growth in the United States, Canada and Europe by creating total capacity for approximately \$540 million in net sales from the facility.
-The facility "Freshpet Kitchens 2.0" will make greater use of automation to improve quality, safety and reduce costs.
+The Company converted three of its four manufacturing lines from five-day production to seven-day production in 2019, and converted the fourth line to seven-day production in January 2020.
+To date, the conversion to seven-day production has added more than 170 employees to the Freshpet team.
+Additionally, the Company is in the process of adding additional capacity by investing \$105 million to build a 90,000 square-foot addition to our manufacturing location, "Freshpet kitchens 2.0", as well as investing \$15 million at a manufacturing facility titled "Kitchens South".
+The \$120 million strategic capital investment is expected to support Freshpet's growth in the United States, Canada and Europe by creating total capacity for approximately \$590 million in net sales from the facility.
+The facility Freshpet Kitchens 2.0 will make greater use of automation to improve quality, safety and reduce costs.
 Production start-up is slated for the second half of 2020.
+During the year ended December 31, 2019, we invested \$45.1 million of capital for the Freshpet Kitchens 2.0 project and other expansion projects and have spent \$47.1 million on the projects to date.
+We expect to make future capital expenditures of approximately \$300 million in connection with the development of our Freshpet Kitchens 3.0.
+We expect to fund such capital expenditures with cash from operations, borrowings under credit facilities and possible debt and/or equity raises.